The Skinny Vegan’s Guide to Gaining Weight

 My approach this time

 Really, putting on weight is about only two things.
 Lifting, which is important.
 And eating, which is more important.
-I’ll explain what I did for each.
+I’ll explain what I did for each, started with the food.

 As I wrote before: The major difference between this time and previous ones was my diet.
 I wasn’t vegan then, or even vegetarian.
 When I wanted to bulk up in the past, I just ate tons of cheese, milk, steak, and chicken breasts, and it was pretty easy.

 Not that I doubted it was possible for people to get big on a vegan diet.
-Look at Robert Cheeke or Derek Tresize.
+These days, there are plenty of plant-based bodybuilders.
 But for me, a guy whose equilibrium size is more sapling than mature oak, I wasn’t so sure.